 Discard 75% of the starter, keeping about 25 g of starter.

-Mix in 2 tablespoons (25 gr) of water and ¼ cup (25 gr) of AP flour (+ a pinch of rye, and a pinch of WW flour, if desired).
+Mix in 2 tablespoons (25 gr) of water and a scant ¼ cup (25 gr) of AP flour (+ a pinch of rye, and a pinch of WW flour, if desired).
 Stir and Cover.
 Feed twice daily (morning and evening).

 DAY 5-6: Repeat Day 4.